stuntrally/stuntrally3/docs/VehicleEditing.md

 _Vehicle edititng and .car parameters explained._

-_Todo:_ Renew screenshots {{..

-#### Introduction ####
+## Introduction

-This Wiki describes the .car file format (car settings), car parameters inside of it and what editing them does.
+This Wiki describes the `.car` file format (vehicle settings),
+parameters inside of it and what editing them does.

-You can either use this when tweaking existing cars or if you modeled a car,
+You can either use this when tweaking existing vehicles or
+if you modeled/imported a new vehicle,
-use it to put car in game properly with physics _(or you can also leave this part for CryHam, he knows it best 😉 )._
+use it to put vehicle in game properly with physics
+_(or you can also leave this part for CryHam, he knows it best 😉)._

-#### Editing .car file ####
+## Editing .car file

-This part explains .car file sections, adjusting those car parameters and fitting model.
+This part explains `.car` file sections, adjusting those vehicle parameters and fitting to mesh/model.

 Stunt Rally .car file is based on VDrift .car file from older version (April 2010).
-But the structure somewhat changed and there are few new parameters.
+The structure changed and there are many new parameters (even more for new vehicle types).
 _For reference base, you can read [VDrift wiki](http://wiki.vdrift.net/index.php?title=Car_parameters_for_vdrift-2009-06-15_and_older).
 But this Wiki should be sufficient._

-### Location ###
+### Location

 Since we have simulation modes (currently 2: easy and normal) there are 2 .car files (1 for each mode).